 Nigel West Dickens is a perfect example.
-He’s the snake oil salesmen in Red Dead Redemption.
+He’s the snake oil salesman in Red Dead Redemption.
 John Marston (the main character) continually has to rely on this man, but it’s ingrained in Nigel’s very bones to be a swindler and a con artist.
-John Marston’s distrust, and by extension your own distrust, of Nigel exists in a “not if, but when” state.
+John Marston’s distrust, and by extension your own distrust, of Nigel, exists in a “not if, but when” state.

 You both know he’s bad news, but you still can’t help but like him.
 And you have no choice but to trust his plans.
 Nigel has emotional weight and he’s a great plot-pusher.
 He’s always driving the plot forward with his schemes.

 Player agency is tremendously important.
 Agency refers to the player’s ability to act or control actions in a specific environment.
 There are two examples we want to explore to help explain this concept.
 The first game uses it in a frustrating way, the second game uses it well.